hughfdjackson/viral/README.markdown

 ## Why

-The most consistent, easiest way to OO in javascript is pure prototypally - and Viral makes this a snap (and packs a tiny punch in the process).
+The most consistent, easiest way to OO in javascript is pure prototypally - and Viral makes this a snap (and packs a tiny punch in the process - < 0.5kb minified).

 ## API